randor12/CowsAndBowls/README.md

 To play this game, run the command `python main.py`.

 The required dependencies is listed in the requirements.txt file.
 This can be installed using `pip install -r requirements.txt`

+## Configuration

+You can set more rounds / specific answers if you want a more custom challenge.
+Just run `python main.py --maxTries # --answer word` where # is the max number of tries and word is the answer.
+Set the answer to "always" to have the word be randomized entirely for your run.
+Else the word will randomize daily by default.